Reminders from Undergraduate Admissions

 As you work with students who may be planning to apply to Columbia, we want to remind you of a few important aspects of our process:

 We understand that affordability is top of mind for many families.
 Columbia awarded over $215 million in scholarships and grants last year, and most of our students graduate debt-free.
 As announced in the spring, families with typical assets and incomes below $66,000 will not be expected to contribute to the cost of their student’s education.
 In addition, students from families with typical assets and incomes up to $150,000 will attend Columbia tuition-free.

-- Columbia has extended our test-optional for the 2022-2023 application cycle in response to continued disruptions to testing as a result of COVID-19.
+- Columbia is test-optional for applicants to Columbia College or Columbia Engineering.
+Please review our standardized testing policy for additional details.
 Students are at no disadvantage in our process if they do not submit scores from these tests.

 - Students can easily determine their fee waiver eligibility and receive an application fee waiver.
 If students are concerned about the cost of our application fee, please consult our fee waiver eligibility form.

 We can extend deadline flexibility to students who are experiencing extenuating circumstances, such as community disruptions, wildfires, hurricanes and other natural disasters.
 We will also accept supporting documentation from counselors and teachers after the application deadline without the need for school staff to request an extension.